Skip to main content

 • Oracle: Oracle Linux 6 and 7 (tested version).
 Newer versions are supported.

-• Java: Versions 17 to 21 are supported, and we recommend using the newer version if possible.
+• Java: Versions 17 to 21 are supported.
+We recommend using the newer version if possible.

 Important